ImagineCemeteries/ImagineCemeteries/240326_Manual/_c1_cliffnotes_240917.md

 In addition, make sure your humans are taking a multi-vitamin.
 Your nutrition is linked to their nutrition, if you aren't getting what you need, you're going to absorb it involuntarily from your surroundings.

-I want this reference to be completely free, but there is one purchase I'd like your human to make.
-Magnesium salts, Epson salts you would use to soak your feet in.
-Luckily many people have these on hand, so hopefully one of your people will have them.
+I want this reference to be completely free, but there are two purchases I'd like your human to make.
+Magnesium salts, Epson salts you would use to soak your feet in, and potassium chloride a common sodium substitute.
+Luckily many people have Epsom salts on hand, so hopefully one of your people will have them.
 It would be most convenient if the person reading this can make them available to you.

 This step can be a little strange if you are already deficient in magnesium.
-I'd like you to get a kitchen pot (a bucket or a cup could work, but a metal vessel is best), and add a half cup of Epson salts to it and fill it with water.
+I'd like you to get a kitchen pot (a bucket or a cup could work, but a metal vessel is best), and add a half cup of Epson salts to it, a fourth of a cup of potassium, and fill it with water.
 Keep it near your human while you are watching TV, so just on the floor or something.

 The weird part is, you and your human might feel an odd sensation, like your head is in a fish bowl.
 This is normal and will pass after about 3 hours.
-You could also get a pot of Epson salt water and put it next to your bed at night, or even under your bed as long as there are no bed skirts.
+You could also get a pot of electrolyte water and put it next to your bed at night, or even under your bed.
 You can also, literally get in the pot for a few minutes.
 Again, if it feels good stay as long as you need.
 The fishbowl feeling shouldn't happen again after the first time, now that you know what you need and its readily available to you.

-If you are a person struggling with spiritual problems (such as feeling like you have a dark cloud hanging over your head), I'd recommend you have magnesium in water available at all times.
+If you are a person struggling with spiritual problems (such as feeling like you have a dark cloud hanging over your head), I'd recommend you have electrolyte water available at all times.
 You can get a metal vase or bowl, or even a regular vase or bowl and keep it on a shelf anywhere in your house.
-It helps more people if they take a quick dip, but spirits will naturally absorb the magnesium when they visit you.
+It helps more people if they take a quick dip, but spirits will naturally absorb the electrolytes when they visit you.
+If all you have are Epsom salts, get started with those.

 I also recommend that deities visit a Vitamin Shoppe or GNC regularly, this improves your mood and gives you a burst of energy.
 You're going to need it.